iotaledger/iri/STYLEGUIDE.md

     // Also not like this.
     if (x < 0) negative(x);

-Continuation indent is 4 columns.
-Nested continuations may add 4 columns or 2 at each level.
+Continuation indent is 8 columns.
+Nested continuations should add 4 columns at each level.

     :::java
     // Bad.